cvora51/My_Business_Card/README.md

-# mybusinesscard
+# My_Business_Card

-A new Flutter application.
+My First Flutter application.

+This is a simple flutter application which displays the business details of an individual.

 ## Getting Started